 Mrs. Schaefer was raised in McAllen, Texas.
 From there, she attended The University of Texas at Austin where she earned a Bachelor of Arts, majoring in Government and minoring in Spanish.
 While at the University of Texas, Mrs. Schaefer was a member of the Delta Delta Delta sorority and served as Panhellenic Delegate.
 She also studied abroad in Spain at the University of Seville where she earned a certificate in Advanced Spanish Literature and Composition.
 After college, she earned her J.D. at South Texas College of Law and is licensed to practice law in Texas.

 Mrs. Schaefer is active in the community and is a member of Cattle Baron’s Ball Committee, which raises thousands of dollars for cancer treatment and research in North Texas every year.
 She is also a member of the Dallas County Bar Association and the Dallas Association of Young Lawyers.
+She was recently appointed to the Trinity Commons Foundation board.

 Sarah Carabias-Rush is responsible for leading the Dallas Regional Chamber’s efforts to market the Dallas region as a location for headquarters, technology companies, and other targets.
 Additionally, Sarah handles corporate prospect inquiries and visits generated by the DRC’s marketing activities, while engaging DRC investors and allies in the process.
 She led the team’s efforts to recruit the corporate headquarters for Toyota Motor North America, ACTIVE Network, and Omnitracs, and other operations for Hexaware Technologies and Kohl’s, among others.